Most couples will probably spend more money and time preparing for their wedding day than actually preparing for their marriage.

 Look inward before pointing the finger.

-3) Your spouse may not understand what you think they should.
+3) Your spouse may not understand what you think is common knowledge.
+They can’t read your mind!

 Learning how to communicate is key for a healthy, happy, and lasting marriage!